-BRIEF CONTEXT IN WHICH THE LOW-LEVEL CONCERN AROSE DETAILS OF CONCERN- CHRONOLOGICA AL, PRECISE AND AS ACCURATE AS POSSIBLE DETAILS OF CONCERN CHIROTOGEOGICA TE, I REGISE / IND / IS / I Name of Staff member raising the Department and Role concern Time and Date Signed ACTION TAKEN BY THE HEADTEACHER DETAILS OF INITIAL FACT FINDING CARRIED OUT
+BRIEF CONTEXT IN WHICH THE LOW-LEVEL CONCERN AROSE

+DETAILS OF CONCERN- CHRONOLOGICAL, PRECISE AND AS ACCURATE AS POSSIBLE

+Name of Staff member raising the concern Department and Role Signed Time and Date

+ACTION TAKEN BY THE HEADTEACHER

+DETAILS OF INITIAL FACT FINDING CARRIED OUT

+STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED

+OUTCOME/ACTION TAKEN

-9 STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED , OUTCOME/ACTION TAKEN • DO I COME/ACTION TAKEN This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or nappropriate behaviour. ow Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it r may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
-7 This includes where a reporter has indicated they wish to remain anonymous.
+This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.

+Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
+This includes where a reporter has indicated they wish to remain anonymous.